Dot-Stuff/flxanimate/README.md

 # FlxAnimate

-Run `haxelib install https://github.com/Dot-Stuff/flxanimate.git` to install FlxAnimate.
+Run `haxelib install flxanimate` to install FlxAnimate.

 A way to introduce texture atlases through your flixel projects.